Guidebook

 Emerge from the narrow canyon to cross a rocky wash at 1.3.
 Cairns may assist in following the trail, such as where it turns sharply right less than 0.1 mi. beyond the wash.
 Cross the drainage again at 1.7 (waypoint 13030).
 The route now follows a wide track, soon passing a potential dry camp at right among the pinyons.
 The track crosses the drainage three more times, then climbs out on the left with rocks lining the sides of the meandering treadway.
 Passing over the berm of a dry stock pond (2.2, waypoint 13040) the trail contours into a little canyon, following along its west side, before joining the drainage itself just above an old mortar dam.
 Soon reach a 4WD road and wooden Safford-Morenci Trail sign at 2.4 (waypoint 13050).
 Turn left (northeast) onto the road.
 (Westbounders, look for the wooden sign at right as the road reaches the drainage.)

-Following a steep descent, reach the wide wash of Johnny Creek and a Safford-Morenci Trail sign at 3.8 .
+Following a steep descent, reach the wide wash of Johnny Creek and a Safford-Morenci Trail sign at 3.8.
 A de facto vehicle camping area is ahead a short distance along the road, with live-oak shade.
 Our route turns right (east), rejoining foot trail, first in the wash then along its banks.
-East of waypoint 13090 constructed trail was sporadic as of fall '09, but will eventually persist to the vicinity of a low cement dam at 4.8, apparently an artifact from the trade route's former heyday.
+2010-2012 constructed trail now does a commendable job of keeping to the banks while avoiding much prolonged travel in the rocky drainage itself.
+But watch carefully for where the trail frequently crosses over the creek as well as where it occasionally climbs away for a short spell, for example to avoid a low cement dam across the drainage at 4.8, apparently an artifact from the trade route's former heyday (the trail previously required an awkward decent of this dam, impassable for stock animals)..

-The main route continues south a short ways in Bonita Creek's flood plain to the confluence with the drainage of Midnight Canyon (waypoint 13140).
-If the flood plain is boggy from beaver activity, you can follow a short cairned bypass through the adjacent mesquite grove.
 At Midnight Canyon's wash, the Safford-Morenci Trail turns left (east) and follows the wide wash up-canyon.
 The canyon eventually narrows to a slot and becomes quite dramatic, with red-rock conglomerate walls occasionally only a few feet wide.
 About half-way through the slot a series of mortared steps allows passage over a pour-off, presumably built to assist pack animals in the trail's early days.
 The steps also serve to contain pools of water in wetter times.
-Beyond the slot, turn left (north) where the drainage forks (waypoint 13150) and follow the wash to a 4WD crossing, at 7.8 (waypoint 13160).
+Beyond the slot, turn left (north) where the drainage forks (waypoint 13150) and follow the wash to a 4WD crossing, at 8.5 (waypoint 13160).

-From the saddle, foot trail proceeds southeast into the head of South Smith Canyon, at first with views eastward toward Morenci Mine and the distant Mogollon Mountains.
+From the saddle, the Safford-Morenci Trail enters a remote corner of the San Carlos Apache tribe for the next half mile, where you shouldn't camp.
+The trail proceeds southeast into the head of South Smith Canyon, at first with views eastward toward Morenci Mine and the distant Mogollon Mountains.
 Initially the trail follows the south bank of the drainage, then meanders back and forth in the drainage bottom as it widens down-canyon.
 Although very cobbly (as elsewhere) and somewhat slow-going, the canyon bottom is enjoyable for its low, shady canopy of oak, pinyon pine, and juniper.
+A carsonite post may indicate where the trail reenters public lands at 12.2 (waypoint 13200).

-The trail becomes a wide, rocky track soon before a side canyon joins from the left at 13.2, (waypoint 13210).
+The trail becomes a wide, rocky track soon before a side canyon joins from the left at 13.9, (waypoint 13210).
 (Westbounders, take the left fork, perhaps noting green metal TRAIL signs.)
-Newly-built trail resumes below the fork, but ends back at the old road by a metal sign and cairn, just west of a metal stock tank and trough (which sometimes has a bit of algae- and insect-bespangled water).
-Another canyon merges, this time from the right, at 13.6 (13230).
-(Westbounders be sure to keep right here; don't mistake this fork for the one ahead at 13.2.)
+Singletrack trail resumes below the fork, but ends back at the old road by a metal sign and cairn, just west of a metal stock tank and trough (which sometimes has a bit of algae- and insect-bespangled water).
+Another canyon merges, this time from the right, at 14.3 (waypoint 13230).
+(Westbounders be sure to keep right here; don't mistake this fork for the one ahead at 13.9.)

 Mature cottonwoods and willows shade the little oasis surrounding Smith Spring, A metal pipe runs from the spring source in the cliff face above to the vicinity of an old wooden structure; listen for a trickle of water from the pipe's outlet, which is somewhat hidden by brush in the drainage here.
 You may also find pools and some flow where the trail crosses the drainage below.
-Just beyond (MP 14.3) the trail passes through a wire gate, where a small trough, fed by the spring, often overflows with excellent water.
-This shady area would make for an ideal camp, if not for the ubiquitous rocks.
-(Westbounders might consider carrying water to Bellmeyer Saddle for the night.
-Eastbounders could continue to Eagle Creek environs in the next segment.)
+Just beyond, at 15.0, the trail passes through a wire gate (not intact as of 2014), where a small trough, fed by the spring, often overflows with excellent water.
+This shady area would make for an ideal camp, if not for the ubiquitous rocks; thankfully for eastbounders there's better camping available not far ahead in Segment 14.
 Continue down the rough 4WD track, with views ahead to the Morenci Mine.
-Pass through a gate by a trail register, less than 100 yards before reaching the Old Safford-Morenci Trail east trailhead on Black River Road (milepoint 15.0, waypoint 13250, el.
+Pass through a gate by a trail register, less than 100 yards before reaching the Old Safford-Morenci Trail east trailhead on Black River Road (milepoint 15.8, waypoint 13250, el.
 4100').

 Segment 12